 What do we need to do to support people affected by mental health difficulties?

 With one in four people in the UK experiencing mental health difficulties each year we are all now affected by these illnesses—whether you have problems yourself, or someone in your family does, or a friend or perhaps a colleague is struggling.
-So it’s time to take responsibility for ensuring mental health patients receive the care they deserve to make a full recovery.
+So it’s time to take responsibility for ensuring mental health service users receive the care they deserve to make a full recovery.
 And this can only happen if we learn from the care currently available and understand where the gaps in the system are letting us down.

 What did we find out from 2017’s* results?